Balch & Bingham: Notable representations

-In August 2010, the firm was hired by the Governor of Georgia to conduct a special investigation into the Atlanta Public Schools cheating scandal.
+In August 2010, the firm was retained by the Governor of Georgia to conduct a special investigation into the Atlanta Public Schools cheating scandal.
 The report, delivered to the Governor in June 2011, uncovered cheating by over 178 administrators and teachers from 56 elementary and middle schools in the Atlanta Public School System.

 Beginning in 2010, Balch & Bingham assisted the Mississippi Department of Environmental Quality in litigation against BP for environmental damages following the April 2010 Deepwater Horizon oil spill.
 In 2014, the firm's billing was central to litigation in which the Mississippi Department of Environmental Quality responded to a public records request by producing heavily redacted versions of invoices for expenses incurred by Balch and other subcontractors.

-In March 2015, Balch & Bingham was hired by Lee May, CEO of DeKalb County, Georgia, to investigate improper spending by government officials.
+In March 2015, Balch & Bingham was retained by Lee May, CEO of DeKalb County, Georgia, to investigate improper spending by government officials.
 Led by Balch's lead investigator Richard Hyde and firm Partner Mike Bowers, formerly the Attorney General of Georgia, the firm's investigation uncovered many examples of misconduct, including stolen county property, taxpayer funded charge cards used for liquor purchases, and ignored requests for public record.
 May, who was himself implicated in the investigation’s findings, criticized the firm for the cost of the far reaching inquiry.

 In 2019, the firm filed a lawsuit on behalf of the Mississippi Secretary of State’s office against the U.S. Army Corps of Engineers and the Mississippi River Commission.
 The suit alleged that these entities violated federal law by “failing to study the consequences of diverting the Mississippi River into the Mississippi Sound through the Bonnet Carré Spillway” causing ecological and economical damage.

 Balch attorney Chris Anulewicz served as Georgia's special assistant attorney general in the Post-election lawsuits related to the 2020 United States presidential election from Georgia.
 On January 8, 2021, four of the cases were dismissed.